Czinaaz/new-qr-code/README.md

 git clone https://github.com/your-username/qr-code-generator.git
 2. Navigate to the project directory: cd qr-code-generator
-3.Open the index.html file in your browser to run the app.
+3. Open the index.html file in your browser to run the app.

 # Usage
 Enter the text you want to encode in the input field.